mochetts/mitremedia-sentence-tagger/README.md

 ## Future Work 🔮

 - Add more robust integration tests such as cypress or capybara + selenium.
+- Add the rest of the CRUD operations for sentences and entities (tags).
 - Use vite ruby + vite rails for a slick dev experience.